vault27/Foundation/bgp.md

 # BGP

 ## Concepts

 - Routing protocol that is used to exchange network layer reachability information (NLRI) between routing domains
+- BGP is not a routing protocol: BGP is an application used to exchange NLRI, we exchange the route details but not the path details
+- IPV4 NLRI contains..
+    - Prefix/len
+    - Attributes
+      - Local-pref, AS-Path, MED, etc.
+  - Next-Hop
 - Internet de facto protocol, Routing protocol of Intenet, Port 179 TCP, EGP
+- BGP knows the next-hop but not the outgoing interface
+- IGP must be able to perform recursion otherwise the route cannot be used
 - In general, it is an application, which establishes connection and exchange information: IPv4, IPv6, l2vpn, VPnv4...All data in a packet is presented in the form of Path attributes, all these make it very flexible
 - It is not binded to interface, we just configure neighbors and then connect to them according to routing table
 - It does not use metric like IGP to calculate best route, it uses many steps and PAs